cablelabs/transparent-security/docs/int_header/INT_header.md

 The INT header is defined in two portions.
 One is the Header for the INT metadata and the second is the actual metadata.
 For both of these, we follow the INT specification with a domain specific extension for the MAC address of the source device.

 Please refer to the 2.0 draft or release version of the P4 Application for the metadata header format.
-This document includes the definition of the domain specific extension and examples using a UDP header to encapsulate the packet.
+This document includes the definition of the domain specific extension and examples using a TCP/UDP header to encapsualte the packet.

 ## INT Header